Bianca-Pasat/MOI/docs/source/miRNA.rst

      skip_qc_mirna= true
    }

-It then employs salmon in order to obtain quantification files that are outputed in
+It then employs salmon in order to obtain quantification files that are outputted in

 ::